oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

   The following values are supported:
 	* `NONE`: Creates an instance configuration using the list of settings that you specify.
 	* `INSTANCE`: Creates an instance configuration using an existing instance as a template.
+	* `GMC`: Creates an instance configuration which can be used to create GMC backed pools.

 ** IMPORTANT **